adamcooke/staytus/README.md

 $ bundle exec rake staytus:build staytus:install
 $ procodile start --foreground
 ```

+In case the `bundle install` command fails at `mysql2`, make sure that you have the MySQL development package (ie. `mysql` on macOS, `libmariadb-dev` for MariaDB on Linux)

 This will run the application on HTTP port 5000.
 When you first
 login, you'll be able to add your own site settings.
 Browse to http://[IP]:8787